crocs-muni/eanet/README.md

 > Score = [0.042080752551555634, 0.99936002492904663]
 ```

-Simplified, the `acc` means what ratio of correct quesses hat the ANN on the data during given batch.
+Simplified, the `acc` means what ratio of correct guesses hat the ANN on the data during given batch.
 The `loss` says, how fast the ANN learns - lower numbers imply smaller changes - fine grained fine-tuning of the values.

 The final evaluation is done on fresh data (and much bigger batch).
 The score is tuple of `loss` and `acc`.
 The second value for random data should act accordingly to binomial distribution with `n=12500` and `p=0.5`.
 The `p-value` of this computation would be 1.
 Even `acc=0.55` is significant for that big batch.

 ### Automation

 The script `run_ann.py` enables running scripts `eanet_ann.py` and `eanet_cnn.py` on multiple binary files in sequence.
 It expects you have reference file named `in_b.bin` for running ANN scripts.
 Then it runs given script over all binary files in current directory.
-If the binary files have naming convence `NAME_bSIZE.bin` for example `AES_r3_b16.bin`, it will pass the corresponding block size to the ANN script (in the example, it will set `--tv_size 16`).
+If the binary files have naming convention `NAME_bSIZE.bin` for example `AES_r3_b16.bin`, it will pass the corresponding block size to the ANN script (in the example, it will set `--tv_size 16`).
 If the size is not set, the default value is 16 B.

 ```
 > python3 run_ann.py --script SCRIPT_NAME